London travel guide – About this Page

 Budget Hotel Prices

-Rates per night for a budget two-star hotel room with private bathroom start at around £ 70 ($ 90 USD) in high season.
+Rates per night for a budget two-star hotel room with a private bathroom start at around £ 70 ($ 90 USD) in high season.
 In the low season, economy rooms start from about £ 54 ($ 70 USD).
 There are many accommodation options in London.
 A shared room (such as a bed in a bedroom) averages £ 15 ($ 20 USD) per night, while a private room costs around £ 46 ($ 60 USD) per night.
 An entire apartment averages around £ 138 ($ 180 USD) per night.

 London travel guide – Food price